visualex/cssgen/README.md

 ====================

 Tired of writing css?

-Get clean formatted css markup for your html.
+Generate clean CSS markup for your App based on the HTML markup.
-Write the markup, use generator, copy/paste in your css file, inspect and style!

 ```
 # Clone